clarktyra/note-taker-express/README.md

 * `POST /api/notes` receives a new note to save on the request body, add it to the `db.json` file, and then returns the new note to the client.

+* `DELETE /api/notes/:id` receives a query parameter containing the id of a note to delete.